itssamuelrowe/zen-website/content/docs/exceptions.md

 The second subclass of the `Throwable` class is the `Error` class.
 It defines exceptions that your program should generally not catch.
-These exceptions are usually thrown by the Zen Virtual Machine to indicate errors related to the environment. `OutOfMemoryError` is an example of such an error which indicates memory exhaustion.
+These exceptions are usually thrown by the virtual machine to indicate errors related to the environment. `OutOfMemoryError` is an example of such an error which indicates memory exhaustion.